JPro-one/JPro-Documentation/README.md

 You can use tools like [VisualVM](https://visualvm.github.io/) to solve the issue in your application.

 ```
-How can i use a IDE for my JPro-project?
+How can I use a IDE for my JPro-project?
 ```
 The HelloWorld-Project is a simple gradle/java project, which can be imported by intellij or eclipse without any modifications.